DraxFM/Simple-ZIP-Cracker/README.md

 ## Usage
 When trying to crack a **.zip** file, please remember to have the wordlist but also the target **.zip** file in the same path as the "**cracker.py**" file is laying in!

 Also be sure to add the file extensions when giving input to the **cracker.py** console.
+Let's say we use the example given in the release.
+The file you want to crack is not "**secret**", it's "**secret.zip**".
+The wordlist that will be used is not "**badWordlist**" but "**badWordlist.txt**".
+If you do not add the file extensions the program will not be able to find the dedicated file and thus will not crack the ZIP!

-Let's say we use the When running the main file the rest is pretty self explanatory.
+When running the main file the rest is pretty self explanatory.

 ## Explanation